angel-vladov/freebitcoin-tools/README.md

 **Warning:**
 _You still need to come up with your own strategy.
 Do it at your own risk.
 I'm not responsible for any losses._
 _Betting comes with **serious risks** for your satoshis.
-Do it for fun and only with what you can affore to lose._
+Do it for fun and only with what you can afford to lose._

 ## auto-populate.js